 This first version of the model curriculum includes the following:

 As the Department moves forward with revising and creating model curricula, additional resources will be provided to assist districts with implementing the Standard.
 The SLOs are intended to provide clear targets to assist in the daily planning of lessons.
 Assessments will be designed to measure how well students have met the targets.
 Teachers are encouraged to use the assessment data to determine what additional learning experiences are necessary for students to meet each targeted CPI in a specific context.

 Please note that most Indicators are not meant to be mastered in one six-week unit.
 Most Indicators appear in several units and are assessed in multiple units in order to determine students' progression towards meeting the Indicators in a variety of contexts.
 For each World Languages unit you will find an overview that outlines for the user the overall focus of the unit along with the specific emphasis for each strand/mode of communication.

 Below you will find the content/context for each unit.

 Unit 6 – Migratory Animals

 Unit 7 – Going Green

 The Novice-High and Novice-Mid units for grades 6-12 units are intended to cover a six-week instructional period.
 As elementary world languages classes typically have less contact time than secondary classes, each Novice-Mid unit for K-5 has been broken up into two, six week units.
-It is expected that all four skill areas (listening, reading, speaking and writing) will be addressed and assessed through the modes of communication in the 6-12 units; however, it is most appropriate for K-5 to focus primarily on addressing and assessing listening and speaking.
+It is expected that all four linguistic domains (listening, reading, speaking and writing) will be addressed and assessed through the modes of communication in the 6-12 units; however, it is most appropriate for K-5 to focus primarily on addressing and assessing listening and speaking.